Updated: Sep 13

 How to approach cravings

 We live in a world of free will, we can make different choices and actions to deal with cravings in ways that are convenient for our lifestyles and to fit in with our social circles.
 You may decide that having the occasional treats is pretty harmless.
 Cravings are not such a big deal when you have much bigger problems to fix than worrying about that little tub of ice cream.
-It is not worth the trouble of going on a sugar detox programme that you have no time for anyway.
+It is not worth the trouble of going on a sugar detox programme when you don't even have enough time to file your taxes.
 However, if you have the desire to tackle an unwanted behaviour, and you care about your long term health and well-being, it is never too late to pay attention and figure it out.

 Acknowledge your cravings

 First of all, acknowledge your cravings from a place of strength and understanding.
 Spend the time to investigate what might contribute to your cravings.
 Below are a few suggestions on how to deconstruct some common cravings.
 Your individual situation may be very different so you will have to become the expert in yourself.
 Deep inside you know why you have these cravings.
 You know how your body feels when you are giving into cravings and when you are feeding it right.
 Once you understand what your body or mind is seeking, you can make informed decisions.
 You can treat the cause and address the symptoms in a way that is most supportive to your wellbeing.